hashicorp/packer/website/source/docs/provisioners/shell.html.md

 ### FreeBSD Example

-FreeBSD's default shell is `tcsh`, which deviates from POSIX sematics.
+FreeBSD's default shell is `tcsh`, which deviates from POSIX semantics.
 In order for packer to pass environment variables you will need to change the `execute_command` to: